github/docs/content/rest/commits/commits.md

 ---
 title: Commits
-intro: 'The Commits API allows you to list, view, and compare commits in a repository.
-You can also interact with commit comments and commit statuses.'
+intro: 'Use the REST API to interact with commits.'
 versions:
   fpt: '*'
   ghes: '*'